Note: The following document is an English translation of the Japanese-language original.

 1. Point of contact for outside directors

-The manager of the Management Strategy Office’s Secretarial Department serves as the point of contact for outside directors.
+The manager of the General Affairs Division’s Secretarial Department serves as the point of contact for outside directors.
 When outside directors request the provision of information or materials, the Secretarial Department coordinates with the General Affairs Department (the secretariat of the Board of Directors) to facilitate a response.

 2. Burden of expenses

 When provisional expenses arise from issues such as the hiring of attorneys, certified public accountants and other external advisors by the Companyʼs directors, the Company bears the burden of such expenses, excluding cases in which such expenses were acknowledged as unnecessary to the relevant directorʼs duties.

 Article 28 Support Structure for Audit & Supervisory Committee

 The Company has the following system in place to assist Audit & Supervisory Committee in their duties.